DIBS ON STUFF

 And the plain fact from the Slack app store about what data Dibs is able to collect, compared to another similar app:

-Any questions or support queries: support @ conchable.com
+Any questions or support queries: trouble @ conchable.com

 Alex Lance